Slideshow776/Love-Entity/README.md

         * Upgrades: Which shows available purchasable upgrades for the auto generative assets.
         * Ascention: Shows available ascention points and current accumulation

-        Other UI choices and menu mechanics are a work in progress.
+        _Other UI choices and menu mechanics are a work in progress._

     * **How does the player interact with the game at the software level?**
+    There is no pause button.
+There will be a mute button for audio.
+The player may only quit the game by the operation system's controls.

 4. Aesthetics: the visual, audio, narrative, and psychological aspects of the game
     * **Describe the style and feel of the game.**
+    The game has a dark themed space look, with bright and colorful queer accent feel to it.
+The big heart will be shaped as a galaxy-heart, and the UI wilil feature space like graphics.
+Meanwhile the auto generative resources, unlocks and managers will feature queer people, flags and information.

     * **Does the game use pixel art, line art, or realistic graphics?**
+    The graphics will be in a pixel art style.

     * **What style of background music, ambient sounds will the game use?**
+    The game will feature a background music, ambient music, and various effects for different buttons.

     * **What is the relevant backstory for the game?**
+    The background story is that the player is a love entity, who's goal is to love the whole universe.
+This will be prevelant with the intro video, the general theme, and the ascention points.

     * **What emotional state(s) does the game try to provoke?**
+    A sense of satisfaction by seeing the love number go up.
+A sense of compassion when managing the auto generative resources, as they are queer themed.
+And a sense of thankful, curious and optimistic feelings layed out by the overall composition.

     * **What makes the game fun?**
+    Exploring and optimising the core mechanics of generating big numbers, and achieving the highest score possible.
+Also the satisfaction of knowing when playing again the game has progressed.

 5. Development

     * **List the team members and their roles, responsibilities, and skills.**
-    This project will be completed individually; graphics and audio will be obtained from third-party websites that make their assets available under the Creative Commons license, and so the main task will be programming.
+    This project will be completed individually; graphics and audio will be obtained from third-party websites that make their assets available under the Creative Commons license, and so the main task will be programming, and creating some graphics.

     * **What equipment is needed for this project?**
-    A desktop computer (with keyboard, mouse, and speakers) and internet access will be necessary to complete this project.
+    A computer (with keyboard, mouse, and speakers) and internet access will be necessary to complete this project.

     * **What are the tasks that need to be accomplished to create this game?**
     This project will use a simple Kanban board hosted on the project's GitHub page.
     The main sequence of steps to complete this project is as follows:
         * Setting up a project scaffold
-        * Programming game mechanics within a level screen
+        * **Programming game mechanics and UI**
-        * ...
-        * TODO
-        * ...
+        * **Creating and obtaining graphical assets**
         * Obtaining audio assets
+        * **Polishing**
         * Deployment

     * **What points in the development process are suitable for playtesting?**
     The main points for playtesting are when the basic game mechanics of the level screen are implemented, and when it is visualised.
 The questions that will be asked are:
-        * Is the gameplay understandable?
+        * Is the gameplay and UI understandable?
         * Is the gameplay interesting?
-        * ...
-        * TODO
-        * ...
+        * How do the controls feel?
         * How is the pace of the game?
         * Are there any improvement suggestions?

     * **What are the plans for publication?**
-    This game will be made available for free on desktop.
-It will be deployed on the Google Play store for 10-15 NOK and disseminated to various indie game-portal websites.
+    This game will be made available for free on desktop or possibly available for purchase on Steam.
+It will be deployed on the Google Play store for 10-15 NOK and advertised to various indie game-portal websites (LibGDX, r/incremental_games).
 Gameplay images and a video will be posted and marketed via social media.